elidigui/parcelle/README.md

 ;;;51
 ;;;60

+## "sets"
-"sets" is the name of a csv file:
+It is the name of a csv file:

 For example:
 Lot;Couleur;RGB
 1;red;#FF0000